View Nepal in Detail

 Trip Highlights

-- Explore the Bhutanese Dzongs such as Punakha Dzong, Tashichho Dzong, and Rinpung Dzong, also known as Paro Dzong, which are the nation’s most recognizable and breathtaking architecture, which shows Bhutan’s unique combination of architecture, culture, and religion.
+• Explore the Bhutanese Dzongs such as Punakha Dzong, Tashichho Dzong, and Rinpung Dzong, also known as Paro Dzong, which are the nation’s most recognizable and breathtaking architecture.

-- Explore the Bhutanese festival called Tsechu to witness colorful dances, customs, and cultural acts.
+• Explore the Bhutanese festival called Tshechu to witness colorful dances, customs, and cultural acts.

-- Visit Bumthang, a region commonly known as Bhutan’s spiritual heartland where you get to witness the Jakar Dzong and Kurje Lhakhang, among other revered temples and monasteries
+• Visit Bumthang, which is a region commonly known as Bhutan’s spiritual heartland, where you get to witness the Jakar Dzong and Kurje Lhakhang, among other revered temples and monasteries.

 Itinerary